 Share that a lack of communication on your part during a flare is not a reflection of how you feel about them.

-Ask if they would be willing to help out during a flare by offering to drive, push you in a wheelchair, or with other tasks when experiencing an extended flare.
+Ask if they would be willing to help out during a flare by offering to drive, push you in a wheelchair, or do other tasks when experiencing an extended flare.

 And most importantly!!!!
 Never allow anyone to make you feel guilty for having to care for your health.
-Having to cancel or modify plans is a small price to pay versus the thousands that would be spent if you choose to ignore your body’s needs.
+Canceling or modifying plans is a small price compared to the thousands spent if you ignore your body’s needs.

 What helps you prevent and cope with brain fog?